On the convergence of stochastic primal-dual hybrid gradient: Convergence

-One important remark about Theorem~\ref{eq: thm_lin} is that the knowledge of the metric subregularity constant $\eta$ is not needed for running the algorithm.
-Step sizes are chosen as~\eqref{eq: ss_rules} and linear convergence follows directly when metric subregularity holds in the sense of~\eqref{eq: def_ms}.
-Important examples where metric subregularity holds are given in Assumption~\ref{as: ms} and Section~\ref{sec: ms}. \begin{remark} Strictly speaking, metric subregularity is used in Theorem~\ref{eq: thm_lin} in the weighted norm
+One important remark about~\Cref{eq: thm_lin} is that the knowledge of the metric subregularity constant $\eta$ is not needed for running the algorithm.
+Step sizes are chosen as~\eqref{eq: ss_rules} and linear convergence follows directly when~\Cref{as: ms} holds.
+Important examples where~\Cref{as: ms} holds are given in Section~\ref{sec: ms}.

+Even though~\Cref{as: ms} is more general than prior assumptions for linear convergence and our result is agnostic to the choice of the step size, we observe in practice that SPDHG can be much faster than the rate derived in~\Cref{eq: thm_lin}.
+We reflect on this issue more in Section~\ref{sec: conclusion} and present some open questions in this context.